Spirit of Summer Family Days

 June 21st: Western Pop Art | 10:30 a.m.
 12:30 p.m.
 Design your own “Western Soup Can”, as well as your own “Mega Dot” Western painting.
 Explore the art of Andy Warhol and Billy Schenck!

 June 28th: Photography | 10:30 a.m. – 12:30 p.m.
-Create a cyanotype and meet professional photographers.
 Participate in a scavenger hunt and choose which photograph deserves the Western Spirit: First Place award.

 July